How to Practice (Without Arguing)

-- I was on the social dance floor and no matter what follower tool I pulled out of my toolbox I couldn’t feel connected to him.
+- I was on the social dance floor and no matter what follower tool I pulled out of my toolbox I couldn’t feel connected to my partner.
 Our timing was off in a way that was causing me to miss their signals.
 Within a few phrases, I realized my groove was slightly more vertical than his.
 This slight difference made our timing (i.e. releasing and contracting) off.
 I smoothed out my overall groove and the rest of our dance felt completely connected.

 When exploring a solution to your problem, try working on the body movement first and see if that solves your problems.

 Set Your Goal And Shout it From the Mountains

 You can’t focus on “being the perfect follower” and learning the move at the same time just like you can’t expect the leader to be perfect at leading you while they are just trying to figure out where to put their feet.

 Before any practice takes place (even when you are in a classroom setting), think about what your goal is for that moment.
 Are you trying to learn the choreography of a new move?
 Work on reacting to your partner’s initiations?
 Improve your rhythmical footwork?
 How about working on successfully getting through something with a lower level partner?
 Exploring technicalities like stretch and momentum.
 Or adding dynamic changes.

 These are all different and specific goals that require individual attention.
 Once you know your goal, verbally talk about it with your partner.
-Sometimes you need to be on working on the same goal and sometimes you don’t but you need to both have the correct expectations.
+Sometimes you need to be on working on the same goal and sometimes you don’t but you need to both have the clear expectations.

 Eat A Sandwich

 Know when to quit while you’re ahead.
 If I feel like I’m getting too frustrated to work efficiently and respectfully, I tell Dax I need a break.
 This isn’t a punishment towards the other person, it is a valid preventative measure.
 Also, like common sense, stay healthy.
 Eat, drink water, and rest so you don’t bring any baggage into practice.

 Ready to get the guidance you need?
 Sign up today!